Cohasset Lawn Leveling Services

 Contact Cohasset’s Department of Public Works for Soil Disposal & Grading Material Coordination

-Proper management of soil and grading materials is essential for all earthwork projects in Cohasset.
-Excess soil generated from grading must be disposed of at the town’s Transfer Station or Recycling Center, which operates under specific hours and may require permits and fees, especially for quantities exceeding 50–100 cubic yards.
-Imported soil must meet specifications for clean fill or screened loam, with a pH of 6.0–7.0, organic matter content of 3–5%, and no clay clumps.
-Material categories include clean fill (grading-ready), contaminated soil (requiring coordination with the Cohasset Health Department and MassDEP), screened topsoil (4–6 inches final depth), and amendments such as compost, lime for acidic soils, and sand for drainage.
-Coordination with municipal projects, including street, sidewalk, and utility work, is required, and traffic control permits may be necessary.
-Dumping soil or debris into streets or drains is strictly prohibited under NPDES and MA organic waste rules.
+Proper soil disposal and grading material management in Cohasset requires close coordination with municipal authorities.
+Excess soil from grading projects must be disposed of at the Transfer Station or Recycling Center, which operates under specific hours and may require permits and fees, especially for quantities exceeding 50–100 cubic yards.
+Imported soil must meet specifications for clean fill or screened loam, with a pH of 6.0–7.0, organic matter content of 3–5%, and no clay clumps, reflecting the region’s naturally acidic soils.
+Material categories include clean fill, contaminated soil (requiring coordination with the Health Department and MassDEP), screened topsoil (4–6 inches final depth), and amendments such as compost, lime, or sand.
+Coordination with municipal projects, traffic control permits, and strict adherence to NPDES rules—no dumping in streets or drains—is essential.
+Compliance with Massachusetts organic waste regulations is also required.

 Cohasset Department of Public Works